DanielxDante/restaurant-conundrum/README.md

 ## All about our project...
 ---
-This is a Mini-Project for SC1015 (Introduction to Data Science and Artificial Intelligence) which focuses on investigating the reasons why an increase in demand for online delivery in metropolitian cities such as Singapore.
+This is a Mini-Project for SC1015 (Introduction to Data Science and Artificial Intelligence) which focuses on investigating the reasons why an increase in demand for online delivery in metropolitan cities such as Singapore.
 This

 ## Contributors
 ---
-- @jonathannghj - Data Augmentation, Data Cleaning, Data Classification Modelling
+- @jonathannghj - Data Resampling, Data Cleaning, Data Classification Modelling
 - @dantay1706 - Natural Language Processing, Data Classification Modelling
-- @an_drew_xd - EDA
+- @an_drew_xd - EDA, Visualizations

 ## Problem Definition
 ---